raipc/atsd-jdbc/README.md

 ## Database Tools

-On the other hand you can use an universal database manager like DbVisualizer following appropriate user guide in order to create a custom driver based on JAR file from the link above.
+On the other hand you can use an universal database manager like [DbVisualizer](https://www.dbvis.com) following appropriate user guide in order to create a custom driver based on JAR file from the link above.

 ## JDBC URL

-Prefix of the JDBS driver is "jdbc:axibase:atsd:".
-Next you should specify URL where ATSD instance is available.
-And if it is necessary you should specify JDBC Connection Properties listed above.
-By combining all three segments together, you can get a full JDBC url using to get a connection.
+A prefix of the JDBC driver is "jdbc:axibase:atsd:".
+Next, you should specify a URL where your ATSD instance is available.
+And if it is necessary you should specify some JDBC Connection Properties listed above.
+By combining all three segments together, you can get a full JDBC url and use it for getting connection.

 ```
+Examples:

 jdbc:axibase:atsd:http://host.example.com/api/sql
 jdbc:axibase:atsd:http://host.example.com|:4567/api/sql;strategy=stream
 jdbc:axibase:atsd:https://host.example.com/api/sql;trustServerCertificate=true;strategy=file